 Vivette Rittman works as a Culture and Communications Analyst

-“In my Bachelor’s Programme I majored in Anthropology and Sociology.
-I chose to study New Media & Digital Culture, because I wanted to acquire a deeper understanding of digital culture: what it entails and how to recognize artefacts that identifies certain behaviors.
-Additionally, as an anthropologist I wanted to be able to comprehend the meaning associated with these behaviors.
+“In my Bachelor’s I majored in Anthropology and Sociology.
+I chose to study New Media & Digital Culture, because I wanted to acquire a deeper understanding of digital culture: what it entails and how to recognize artefacts that identifies certain behaviors."

 Digital methods is one of the most tangible competencies I acquired from this programme.
 However, the high level critical analysis skills are what I was seeking from the programme in order to ultimately position myself as a consultant in this area.